 What is Advent?

-Advent simply means the coming or arrival of a person, thing, or event.
-Advent usually describes the time of preparation and focus leading up to Christmas which celebrates the coming of Christ from heaven to earth.
-This year Advent starts on December 3 (the 4th Sunday before Christmas Day) and continues through Christmas Eve.
+Advent simply means "arrival," describing the liturgical season of preparation and focus leading up to Christmas which celebrates the coming of Christ from heaven to earth.
+Advent 2024 starts on December 1 (the 4th Sunday before Christmas Day) and continues through Christmas Eve.

 How do I celebrate Advent?

-Individuals and families celebrate Advent in many different ways.
-The important thing is not necessarily "how", but "that" you celebrate.
-Just be intentional to take time each day to focus on Christ in some special way individually or together as a family.
-Some families and churches celebrate advent by lighting a candle each Sunday on an advent wreath symbolizing each of the advent themes (hope, peace, joy, and love) and then lighting a 5th candle on Christmas Day.
-Others celebrate with different types of advent calendars and do something special on each day.
-Still others read devotional books, make crafts, or color ornaments, all in hopes of focusing on Christ, the greatest gift, instead of simply presents and Santa.
+There are many ways to be intentional this Advent season.
+Some families and churches celebrate by lighting a candle each week on an advent wreath, symbolizing each of the advent themes of hope, peace, joy, love, and Christ.
+Others celebrate with daily advent calendars and do something special on each day.
+Still others read devotionals, make crafts, color ornaments, listen to seasonal songs—all in hopes of focusing on Christ.

 Advent Resources